astronomer/docs/astro/install-aws.md

     }
     ```

-To provision additional Clusters, complete the setup in [Create a Cluster](create-cluster.md) after completing your initial installation.
+To provision additional Clusters after completing your initial installation, see [Create a Cluster](create-cluster.md).

+:::caution

 Some AWS regions that Astronomer supports are disabled by default on AWS, includ
 - `ap-east-1` - Asia Pacific (Hong Kong)